juxhouse/bela-resources/reference/ECD-File-Format.md

 #### Element Type

-An identifier with max length of 32 between square brackets.
+An [identifier](#identifier) between square brackets.
 Examples: `[domain]`, `[subdomain]`, `[service]`, `[package]`, `[class]`, `[endpoint]`, etc.

 #### Element Name

 A [quotable string](#quotable-string) with max length of 512.
+Example: `"My Project"`.
 If ommitted, the last path segment will be used as the element name.

+#### Tags

+A list of identifiers between parentheses.
+Example: `(async extends python critical)`.

 #### Custom Metadata

 Each line can have custom metadata as a JSON object at the end.
-It must be formatted as a single line, without newline characters.
+It must be formatted as a single line, stripped of newline characters.
 JSON already requires newlines to be escaped in strings anyway.

-The custom metadata's attribute `description` is used as the element's description.
+The `description` attribute of this JSON object is the element's description.
 All other attributes are displayed by BELA as metadata in the element details panel.

 #### Quotable String

 A string of any Unicode chars except double-quotes and newline.
 It can optionally be surrounded by double-quotes.
 It must be surrounded if it contains spaces.

+#### Identifier

+A string that begins with a lowercase letter (a-z), followed by lowercase letters, digits and hyphens (not underscore).
+Max length 32.

 ## Appendix - Syntax